Introduction

 • How will it help you and your work?

-• What benefits will these provide to your collaborators?
+• What benefits will it provide to your collaborators?

 • In what ways does documentation contribute to the wider research community?